FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/IPv6/use_Proxy_and_SOCKS_protocol.md

 - 92 and 93
     for SOCKS4
-- Error code != 5 and > 0 for SOCKS5
+- Error code != 5 and &gt; 0 for SOCKS5

 Transfer CFT puts the transfer on hold (K status).
 The operator must manually restart (START command) the transfer.